d18c7db/Gauntlet_FPGA/readme.md

 Same screen from MAME for reference.
 [![Reference screen 1](doc/images/MAME02.png)](doc/images/MAME02.png)

 Another simulation of a later game screen with lots of sprites visible.
+Again the playfield horizontal scroll register in the simulation has a slightly different value from MAME so the screen is shifted right by some number of pixels.
 [![Simulation screen 2](doc/images/SIM22.png)](doc/images/SIM22.png)

 Compared to the same MAME screen for reference.